siraajkudtarkar/CS167/Labs/Lab1/CS167-Lab1.md

 hadoop version
 ```

-Example output on Linux and MacOS (contents may differ)
+Example output on Linux and macOS (contents may differ)

 ```text
 Hadoop 3.2.3